What is the Hubble Telescope?

 Even small vibrations or sudden jolts can cause serious damage.

-In conclusion, the Hubble Telescope has revolutionized our understanding of the universe.
+In conclusion, the Hubble Telescope revolutionized our understanding of the universe.

 It has given us a glimpse of galaxies billions of light years away and allowed us to study planets outside our solar system.

-The images captured by the telescope have inspired awe and wonder in people around the world.
+The images captured by the telescope inspired awe and wonder in people around the world.

 However, as with any scientific instrument, the Hubble Telescope has its limitations.

-Its main camera began having problems in 2004, and it was only through several repair missions that it was able to continue functioning.
+Its main camera began to malfunction in 2004, and it was only through several repair missions that it was able to continue functioning.

 Furthermore, as technology advances, new telescopes have been developed that are capable of capturing even more detailed images than those obtained by Hubble.